aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_proxy.md

 <pre><code>include SetStakingContractVoter;<br/></code></pre>

-Make sure staking_contract_exists first
-Then abort if the resource is not exist
+Make sure staking_contract_exists first<br/> Then abort if the resource is not exist

 <a id="0x1_staking_proxy_SetStakingContractVoter"></a>